quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/ssr-webserver.md

 The `/src-ssr/server.[js|ts]` file is a simple JavaScript/Typescript file which boots up your SSR webserver and defines what how your webserver starts & handles requests and what it exports (if exporting anything).

 ::: danger
 The `/src-ssr/server.[js|ts]` file is used for both DEV and PROD, so please be careful on how you configure it.
-To differentiate between the two states you can use `process.env.DEV` and `process.env.PROD`.
+To differentiate between the two states you can use `process∙env∙DEV` and `process∙env∙PROD`.
 :::

 ``` js